ihucos/counter.dev/posts/pwyw.md

 By prioritizing user value beyond almost everything we will stick with the PWYW-Model for a while.
 In fact counter's technical architecture is build to at least cover operational costs with such low service fees.
 But should you use PWYW for your next project?
-The answer might not surprise you: probably not

-- except you think you know what you are doing.
+The answer might not surprise you: probably not, except you think you know what you are doing.
 In the end I want to thank all paying users and say that I truly appreciate all donations.
 There are users which are onboard from the very beginning which makes me very happy.
 I hope many users start with a free service but in the end become paying customers.